 Milestone Payments.
 The Company will pay to ADVA-Tec: (1) up to \$14.6 million in the aggregate based on the achievement of specified development and regulatory milestones, \$200,000 of which was paid in 2021; and (2) up to \$20.0 million in the aggregate based on the achievement of certain worldwide net sales milestones.
-The remaining development and regulatory milestones include: the FDA's approval to commence a pivotal clinical trial; successful completion of such pivotal clinical trial; the FDA's acceptance of a PMA filing for Ovaprene; the FDA's approval of the PMA for Ovaprene; CE Marking of Ovaprene in at least three designated European countries; obtaining regulatory approval in Japan.
+The remaining development and regulatory milestones include: the FDA's approval to commence a pivotal clinical trial; successful completion of such pivotal clinical trial; the FDA's acceptance of a PMA filing for Ovaprene; the FDA's approval of the PMA for Ovaprene; CE Marking of Ovaprene in at least three designated European countries; obtaining regulatory approval in at least three designated European countries; and obtaining regulatory approval in Japan.